hbayindir/vagrant-machines/README.md

 - **ubuntu20.04-inveniordm-development:** Ubuntu 20.04 LTS 64 bit which updates itself, installs docker, python, nodejs  and related tools in order to develop [InvenioRDM](https://inveniosoftware.org/products/rdm/).(https://inveniosoftware.org/products/rdm/).
 - **debian-minikube-lab:** Debian Stretch 64bit which updates itself and installs latest [docker](https://www.docker.com/) and docker-compose from official repositories.
 Then, it adds minikube on top to form a wholly contained minikube playground.
 RAM is set to 6144MB (6.0GB) to make sure it can run some containers.
 - **debian-vsftpd-server:** Debian Bullseye 64bit which updates itself and installs `vsftpd` FTP daemon from official repositories.
 Can be used as an impromptu FTP server or just for experimentations.
 The server is not configured in any way.
 To start, add a user to the system via `adduser` and provide a password.
+- **ubuntu20.04-ssh-oidc-client:** Ubuntu 20.04LTS 64bit which updates itself and installs the [SSH-OIDC client](https://github.com/EOSC-synergy/ssh-oidc) by EOSC-Synergy.
+Used as a simple installation to test SSH-OIDC enabled servers around.
+A little more information can be found [here](http://ssh-oidc-demo.data.kit.edu/).

 ## Private IP List
 Following list contains the Private IP addresses of the host-only networking interfaces of the machines: